Make face masks, face wipes, draught excluders and more with spare fabric

 Patch holes in old clothes - save £10ish

-If you've used an old, black T-shirt to make your face covering as in the video above, but you've a favourite black T-shirt with a hole – you can patch it and start wearing it again.
+If you've used an old, grey T-shirt to make your face covering as in the instructions above, but you've a favourite grey T-shirt with a hole – you can patch it and start wearing it again.
 You can either match the thread to the colour of the top you're fixing, and sew the patch inside for a less obtrusive look, or pick a contrasting colour and sew the patch on the outside to make a feature.

 If you're feeling particularly skilful, you could even do a bit of embroidery to make it a fancy feature.
-In learning to do this yourself, you'll save about £10ish on the cost of finding a tailor to do it for you, so it's a good skill to practice.
+In learning to patch clothes yourself, you'll save about £10ish on the cost of finding a tailor to do it for you, so it's a good skill to practice.

 Use as 'rag hair curlers' - save £10ish